Tricare and FEDVIP Open Seasons Are on Time Despite Shutdown. Here’s What’s Affected

-Open enrollment for 2026 Tricare coverage will take place on time despite the government shutdown, officials told Military.com, while some Tricare services under existing plans are already suspended or likely delayed.
+Open enrollment for 2026 Tricare and FEDVIP coverage will take place on time despite the government shutdown, officials told Military.com, while some Tricare services under existing plans are already suspended or likely delayed.

-The monthlong open enrollment period is scheduled for Nov.
+Tricare's monthlong open enrollment is one day longer, scheduled for Nov.
 10-Dec.
-9. During open enrollment, or open season, beneficiaries may make changes to their Tricare coverage for the upcoming year.
+9. During open enrollment, beneficiaries may make changes to their Tricare coverage for the upcoming year.
 Tricare users who want to keep the same coverage don’t need to do anything during open enrollment.

 However, the Defense Health Agency announced that some Tricare services are suspended or may be delayed during the shutdown, including the potential for delayed or cancelled outpatient appointments at military hospitals.